rlawrenc/cosc_304/labs/lab2/README.md

 ## Step #2: Access MySQL using Command Interface

-MySQL commands can be running using the command line with the Docker container.
+MySQL commands can be running using the command line within the Docker container.
 Run the command:

 ```
 docker exec -it cosc304-mysql bash